AntonioNoack/RemsTsunamis/ProjectPlan.md

 I've done some first tests:
 - Java runs fine
-- LWJGL can call functions, but I need OpenGL
+- LWJGL can call functions, but OpenGL is needed

 OpenGL needs, as far as I know, a window context of some sort.
 GLFW is the window library, that I usually use in Rem's Engine.